 Cymbidium Orchids are some of the showiest orchids you can get.
-Although this orchid has smaller flowers, a single plant usually has several sprays, so it looks very full.
+Although this orchid has small flowers, a single plant usually has several sprays, so it looks very full.
 It's been popular for centuries, and it comes with yellow, lime green, and bright pink flowers.
-It thrives in cooler temperatures, and it usually blooms in the winter.
+It thrives in cool temperatures, and it usually blooms in the winter.

 The Dendrobium genus has over 1,200 species, and they have very top-heavy blooms.
 These are a very popular type of orchid, but every species has slightly different care instructions.
 Many require bright light, and their flowers traditionally come in rich purples, white, or bright yellow.

 Dendeophylax lindenii is a notoriously difficult orchid to cultivate, but it has gorgeous blooms.
 The bright white flower is very large and has long trailing tendrils.
 It is very fragrant, and it has an apple-like scent that can be very strong in the morning.
 The camouflaged root system gives the impression that the flower is floating, hence the common name of the Ghost Orchid.